Sneak Preview

 We all know the 1986 Celtics was a team for the ages.
 They won the title in a smooth 6 game Finals series against the Rockets and gave the franchise their 16th title, and the last until 22 years later (2008).
 To commemorate this fantastic squad, we have compiled some interesting facts from that season.

-2. Bill Walton played in an amazing 80 games that season.
+1. Larry Bird rocked probably the best mullet/mustache duo of any professional athlete of all time.2.
+Bill Walton played in an amazing 80 games that season.
 More than any other season of his career, including the 1977 Blazers (Won Title).

 3. Before game 6 of the finals, a random fan was found sleeping in the air vents in hopes that he would sneak in.